HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-lightcurves.md

 - **xp{ObsID}_n2{energy-band}.lc** - PCA
 - **xh{ObsID}_n{array-number}{energy-band}.lc** - HEXTE
 -
-We set up a file patterns for these three files for each datalink entry, and then use the `expand_path` method of our previously-set-up S3 filesystem object to find all the files that match the pattern.
-This is useful because the RXTE datalinks we found might include sections of a particular observation that do not have standard products generated, for instance, the slewing periods before/after the telescope was aligned on target.
+We set up file patterns for the light curves we're interested in, and then use the `expand_path` method of our previously-set-up S3 filesystem object to find all the files stored at each data-link's destination, that match the pattern.
+This is useful because the
+RXTE datalinks we found might include sections of a particular observation that do not have standard products generated, for instance, the slewing periods before/after the telescope was aligned on target.